Connect with us

 It is designed to protect members of the public and the people who will work or do business with the contractor.

-Contractor license bonds are offered by insurance companies and the cost usually vary depending on the contractor’s historical track-record of income and credit score.
-The better the track-record the cheaper the bond.
+Contractor license bonds are offered by insurance companies and the cost usually varies depending on the contractor’s historical track record of income and credit score.
+The better the track record the cheaper the bond.

 4. Workman’s compensation